American University of Beirut

 Double Major

-Refer to Double Major/concentration section under General University Academic Information.
+Refer to Double Major/Concentration section under General University Academic Information.

-Double major applicants must meet the transfer requirements for their prospective majors specified in Table 4.
+Double major applicants must meet the transfer requirements for their prospective majors specified in Table 1.

 Dual Degree

-Dual degree applicants must meet the transfer requirements for their prospective majors specified in Table 4
+Refer to Dual Degree section under General University Academic Information.
+Dual degree applicants must meet the transfer requirements for their prospective majors specified in Table 1.

 Second Degrees

+Refer to Second Degree section under General University Academic Information.
 Normally, successful second degree applicants who obtained their first degree from outside AUB will have earned a minimum GPA of 3.0 or its equivalent in their first degree.

 Majorless Status

-Table 4: Requirements for Interdepartmental Transfer within FAS
+Table 1: Requirements for Interdepartmental Transfer within FAS

 Applied Mathematics